Bleschke/WMATA-ESP8266-Metro-Status/README.md

     * brd - boarding
     * oos - out of service
     * no  - no passenger
+    * na  - metro has no data (null return from api call)
 * 20x4 LCD
     * Displays station updates
         * LN   - Line